Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 FROM {{ ref('prepped_data') }}
 ```

 Your file structure should be as below.
-We have already finished our DBT models and can proceed onto working on Airflow.
+We have already finished our dbt models and can proceed onto working on Airflow.

 ![airflow](assets/data_engineering_with_apache_airflow_5_dbt_models.png)